YAsmin3515/TrAPI/README.md

 CreateTransferHost

 The CreateTransferHost() method defines a ConnectionInfo object to specify the TrAPIURL, credentials, and optional workspace artifact ID.
 The URL and credentials are supplied to all HTTP/REST endpoints and TrAPI supports both basic authentication and OAuth2 bearer tokens.
 For more information about OAuth2 clients, see ("https://www.techtarget.com/searchapparchitecture/definition/OAuth").
-Once constructed, the RTrAPIConnectionInfo object is passed to the TransferHost constructor.
+Once constructed, the TrAPIConnectionInfo object is passed to the TransferHost constructor.

 CreateTransferClient